loveencounterflow/intertype/README.md

   `Intertype::evaluate()`, or a dot between instance and property name: `types.evaluate()`.
 * **Functions** are always written either without parentheses when they have one or more (comma-sparated)
   arguments: `Intertype::evaluate t <type>, x <any>`, or with an empty pair of parentheses:
-  `Intertype::evaluate()`.
-The latter notation is used to indicate both a function being called without arguments and to refer to a function in general, irrespective of how a correct set of arguments would have to look like.
+  `Myclass::do_something()`, `x.do_something()`.
+The notation with empty parens is used to indicate both a function being called without arguments and to refer to a function in general, irrespective of how a correct set of arguments would have to look like.
 * **Function Signatures** start with the identifier of the function, followed by a colon to indicate 'is defined as', followed by a pair of parentheses with typed, comma separated arguments, followed by an arrow to indicate a fucntion, as in `Intertype::evaluate: ( t <type>, x <any> ) ->`.
 In case the function